orkun1675/orkun1675.github.io/projects.md

 ---
 layout: projects
 title: "Orkun Duman - Projects"
-title-short: "Projects"
+title-short: "Personal Projects"
 permalink: /projects/
 ---

-> Under construction.
-This list is not yet complete.

-All projects on this page are personal projects done solo or with a group of friends.
-No school work is included.
+> All projects on this page are personal projects done solo or with a group of friends.
+Internships and school work is **not** included.